jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 we can write to do additional setup on new objects);
 * returns the memory address of the data - this is our **reference**.

-The following set of images shows the entire sequence - click to see each one:
+The following set of images shows the entire sequence - click to see each one, and read the caption underneath to see what's changed:
 {{<slides "s0">}}
 inst1.svg$We have our local variable ```myEnemy```, but it contains nothing yet. inst2.svg$```new Enemy()``` has allocated a block of memory large enough to hold our Enemy object, but it contains nothing.